- Bachelor's: Indiana

 - Master's: Indiana

 Jessica Gall Myrick joined the Donald P. Bellisario College of Communications in 2017 to bolster the growing Science Communication Program.
 She is also a co-funded faculty member in the Penn State Institutes of Energy and the Environment.

 Myrick's interdisciplinary work has been funded by the National Institute of Environmental Health Services and AEJMC.
 Her research has also been featured by media outlets across the globe.
-Myrick teaches courses related to media effects, research methods, mass communication and society, and health/science/environmental communication for the Bellisario College of Communications.
+Myrick teaches courses related to media effects, research methods, mass communication and society, and health/science/environmental communication for the Bellisario College.